Resources

 Children with Special Educational Needs and Disabilities (SEND)

-For the parents and carers of children and young people with SEND there is Parent Carer Voice Herefordshire and the national Sunshine Support:
+For the parents and carers of children and young people with SEND there is Parent Carer Voice Herefordshire, the national Sunshine Support and Contact, the charity for families with disabled children.
+SENDIASS support parents, carers, children and young people with SEND and their service is impartial and confidential.

 Mental Health Support